breuert/wcrobust0405-code/README.md

 ## Implementation

-The following is a quick breakdown of what happens in each of the scripts in this repo.
+The following is a short summary of what happens in each of the scripts in this repo.

 ### Dockerfile